52 Weird and Unique Things To Do In Tokyo

 17. Shop Fake Food

-First-time visitors to Tokyo will notice a weird phenomenon: Many Japanese restaurants have a display case out front filled with food.
+First-time visitors to Tokyo will notice a weird phenomenon: Many Japanese restaurants have a display case showing different menu items at the front of their shop.
 They’re all fake versions of what the restaurant serves inside.
-If you’ve ever wondered where storefronts purchase these fake food models, head to Kappabashi-dori, the Kitchen Goods street near Asakusa.
+If you’ve ever wondered where and how these fake food models are made, head to Kappabashi-dori, the Kitchen Goods street near Asakusa.

 weird things to do in tokyo, unique things to do in tokyo, character street, gotokuji cat temple, mario kart, real like mario kart in tokyo, monster cafe, robot restaurant, sailor moon restaurant, ninja experience, weird tokyo experiences